almostahexagon2/lri/orthography/hangul-mallona.md

 These 3 images describe most (if not all) of hangul mallona.

+reformat later: aj is not considered 1 consonant, it's considered 2. ris ju j/nothing is considered consonant, even though it can make no sound

 ## Names
 In vimrepuno and vimrepuno nova (confirm, i link later), a dot in the centre was used to separate names and titles(?).
 This also exists in hangul mallona, but it is optional.